Heatblur-Simulations/f-4e-manual/src/general.rst

 Transfer Sequence
 -----------------

 The F-4 carries two internal wing tanks, along with seven fuel cells down the length of the fuselage, with cell 1 resting just behind the aft cockpit, and the remaining cells numbered in order to the rear of the aircraft.
 Cell 1 is the feed cell for the engines; cells 4 and 6 each carry a hydraulic and an electric transfer pump to supply fuel to cells 1 and 2.
-The remaining fuselage cells perform gravity feed into 1, 4, or 6: cell 2 feeds cell 1, 3 feeds 4, and 5 and 7 feed 6.
+The remaining fuselage cells perform a gravity feed into cells 1, 4, or 6.
+Cell 3 feeds cell 4 and 5, cell 2 feeds cell 1 and cell 7 feeds cell 6.
 With this arrangement, center of gravity balance is maintained along the centerline.
 Cell 7 is the last cell to initiate transfer in the sequence, and does not begin until the total fuel in cells 1 and 2 fall below 1800 lbs.

 Fuel transfer from the wing and external tanks is performed by bleed air pressurization once airborne; they will not transfer until the aircraft is off the ground.
 Internal wing tank fuel is transferred into fuselage cells 1 and 3, whereas fuel from external tanks are balanced between cells 1, 3, and 5.